-I’m not going to lie.
-This isn’t a quick and easy tea sandwich recipe.
+- I’m not going to lie.
+This isn’t a quick-and-easy tea sandwich recipe.
 It’s a long and difficult tea sandwich recipe.

-They’re so elegant and so perfect.
-They’re made to impress.
+- Elegant and made to impress.

-Radish tea sandwiches make a good vegetarian option for tea time or for small bites for a party.
+- Great vegetarian option for tea time or for small bites for a party.

 NOTE: DO NOT make these for a party of more than 2 people unless you have a death wish and/or have 5 hours to spare to make these.
 Not recommended for people with high blood pressure.